calint/c64/README.md

 ## howto

-* use joystick to scroll tile map left or right one pixel per frame
+* use joystick on port 2 to scroll tile map left or right one pixel per frame

 ## screenshots